 Wallsend Colliery, also known as ‘Russell’s Wallsend Colliery’ opened around 1781 with around seven associated pits under its wing mostly in the vicinity of the Segedunum fort.
 The colliery belonged to William Russell, a Sunderland merchant, who was initially the prime investor.
 The speculators who attempted to establish the mine by finding the coal were pushed to the verge of bankruptcy as they came close to success and ran out of money for their enterprise.
 Russell bailed them out and reaped the rewards of the Wallsend mine.

 Russell became one of the principal, elite coal owners of the region.
-His increased and he became the owner of Brancepeth Castle near Durham (once the primary military base of the Neville family in medieval times).
-William’s son Matthew, also a coal owner was the richest commoner in England.
+His wealth and influence grew and he became the owner of Brancepeth Castle near Durham.
+William’s son Matthew, also a coal owner, was the richest commoner in England.

 Famously associated with Wallsend Colliery and recalled in the name of one of Wallsend’s principal streets was the engineer John Buddle (1773-1843) who is a particularly notable name in the history of Wallsend.
 Born at Kyo near Stanley in County Durham, Buddle was the manager of Benwell Colliery to the west of Newcastle before succeeding his father as manager at Wallsend Colliery in 1806.

 Buddle soon earned a great reputation for his self-taught engineering skills and his desire to improve safety and ventilation in the mines.
 Also a skilled locomotive engineer, in 1815 he developed a steam locomotive at Wallsend Colliery called the Steam Elephant in collaboration with William Chapman.
 There is a working replica of this locomotive at Beamish Museum.
-Buddle worked for the Marquess of Londonderry in the development of Seaham and was later chairman of the company that built Tyne Dock at South Shields and was the President of Newcastle’s Literary and Philosophical Society.
+Buddle worked for the Marquess of Londonderry in the development of Seaham Harbour and was later chairman of the company that built the Tyne Dock at South Shields.
+He was also the President of Newcastle’s esteemed Literary and Philosophical Society.

 The tsar may have had a point, as with many collieries across the region, the mine at Wallsend could be a place of considerable danger and did not escape its share of tragedy.
 Explosions at Wallsend Colliery in 1799 and 1803 claimed thirteen lives each and another in 1821 took 52 lives.
 The worst tragedy at the colliery came on June 18th, 1835 when 102 lives were taken in yet another explosion.

-Shipbuilding is as synonymous with Wallsend’s history as its situation links to the Roman wall.
+Shipbuilding is as synonymous with Wallsend’s history as its links to Hadrian’s Wall.
 Those who do not remember the days of shipbuilding on this stretch of the Tyne cannot fail to be awestruck by the old photographs showing enormous ships looming like iron giants high above the ends of terraced streets that sloped down to the shipbuilding yards on the banks of the Tyne.

 In 1906 Wigham Richardson and Swan Hunter built the famous ocean liner RMS Mauretania for Cunard at their Wallsend yard.
 It was not only the biggest ship in the world of its time but also for a considerable time became the fastest and it still remains an enormous source of pride on Tyneside.
 In 1907 she captured the Blue Riband prize for her eastbound transatlantic voyage that was achieved during the maiden voyage return.
 She then went on to claim the same prize for the westbound journey across the Atlantic during 1909.